discovering pawpaws, with andy moore

 The Florida-born and Pittsburgh-based writer was just 25ish years old when he began work on what is now the book “Pawpaw: In Search of America’s Forgotten Fruit,” and he did indeed go on a search for it, or maybe more of a magical mystery tour–through history, horticulture and literally around the nation with many unexpected adventures along the way.

 On my public-radio show and podcast, Andy and I talked about some highlights of his journey, along with pawpaw-growing practicalities.
-Read along while you listen in, using the player below or at this link.
-It’s the November 30, 2015 edition of the program.
-And enter to win a copy of the book in the comments box way down the page.
+Read along as you listen to the Nov.
+30, 2015 edition of my public-radio show and podcast using the player below.
+You can subscribe to all future editions on iTunes or Stitcher (and browse my archive of podcasts here).

 my pawpaw q&a with andrew moore